apache/cloudstack-documentation/source/adminguide/tuning.rst

 If the Management Server is subject to high demand, the default maximum JVM memory allocation can be insufficient.
 To increase the memory:

 #.
-Edit the Tomcat configuration file:
+Edit the cloudstack-management.service configuration file at:

    .. code:: bash

-      /etc/cloudstack/management/tomcat6.conf
+      /etc/default/cloudstack-management

 #.
-Change the command-line parameter -XmxNNNm to a higher value of N.
+Change the command-line parameter from -XmxVVV to replace the VVV with an higher value.

-   For example, if the current value is -Xmx128m, change it to -Xmx1024m or higher.
+   For example, if the current is the default value is -Xmx2G, change it to -Xmx12G or another applicable value.
+Make sure not to go over about 2/3rd of the actual physical memory of the machine.

 #.
 To put the new setting into effect, restart the Management Server.

    .. code:: bash

-      # service cloudstack-management restart
+      # systemctl restart cloudstack-management

 For more information about memory issues, see "FAQ: Memory" at `Tomcat Wiki. <http://wiki.apache.org/tomcat/FAQ/Memory>`_